 LAPACKE C Interface¶

 MKL includes LAPACKE C Interface to LAPACK.
-For some reason, although Intel is the author of LAPACKE, the LAPACKE header files are not present in MKL.
-For this reason, we have prepared LAPACKE module, which includes Intel's LAPACKE headers from official LAPACK, which you can use to compile code using LAPACKE interface against MKL.
+However, note that although Intel is the author of LAPACKE, the LAPACKE header files are not present in MKL.
+For this reason, we have prepared the LAPACKE module, which includes Intel's LAPACKE headers from official LAPACK, which you can use to compile code using the LAPACKE interface against MKL.